DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/da_alignment_procedure.rst

 		"POINT_TO_PLANE + USE_MODEL_NORMALS" Specifies to measure the distance between the tangent planes of the surface of the model point cloud (calculated from the model normals) and the points of the scene point cloud.
 It can be beneficial to use the normals of the model point cloud when the model point cloud has fewer points than the scene point cloud, because fewer normals need to be calculated.

 	Max Iterations:
 		the maximum iteration to stop.
-Fewer iteration will decrease accurracy and limit the running time.
+Fewer iteration will decrease accuracy and limit the running time.

 		* DEFAULT: 20
 		* VERY LOW: 5